waniagondal/ASLTranslation/README.md

 ## INSTALLATION GUIDE
 - ### Requirements ⚙️
-To successfully run this project, you will need to install the following dependencies:

     - **Python** (version 3.7 or higher)
     - **MediaPipe** (version 0.10.18)
     - **NumPy** (version 1.26.4)